Beautiful places to visit in Sri Lanka: Pearl of the Indian Ocean

 For wild elephants, take your pick from Minneriya, Kaudulla or Uda Walawe.
 Horton Plains, a popular national park is a plateau surrounded by some of the highest peaks in Sri Lanka.
 Whale watching trips start from Mirissa, on the south-west coast of the country.

-Things to see in Sri Lanka: Find a perfect beach stay
+Find a perfect beach stay in Sri Lanka

 Imagine this: a quiet town where life goes on slowly, lying on a sandy beach with a book, dipping your toes in the ocean, having a sundowner mesmerized as the sky lights up with hues of red, yellow, purple and orange, making a sand castle with your child.